 En-suite: side aspect window, low level WC, vanity unit with wash hand basin over and cupboard under, heated towel rail, wood panel enclosed bath with mixer tap and wall mounted shower attachment.

 Outside: The house is approached through a 5-bar wooden gate to a hard surface driveway with parking for up to 4 cars.
 Lawn stretches around the house with mature hedging sitting at all perimeters with open farmland owned by the Hadlow Estate to the left and rear.
 To the rear the garden is laid mainly to lawn with a circular paved terrace sitting beside the kitchen.
-To the right perimeter is wooden fencing with a wooden shed and a timber summer house with a paved terrace.
+To the right perimeter is wooden fencing with a wooden shed and a timber summer house with a paved terrace, which has potential as an office, if electricity is put in.
 There are a variety of trees, shrubs and plants edging the lawn and a paved terrace at the rear of the house.

 DETACHED ANNEX/STUDIO: front and side aspect wooden double doors opening into: